Jon Hamm as Don Draper, Madison Avenue ad man

 Don’s raw silk sport coat and slacks is a much more timeless look than Roger’s hip swinger attire, but it’s still firmly rooted in the fashion of his early ’60s heyday.
 However, both Don and Roger arguably look better than Harry with his “man-of-the-moment” LA hipster get-up that would become sadly dated in months.
 You can tell so much about each man just by seeing how they dress for a party.

-Don always wisely dresses for his environment, so shifting from New York City to a warm summer party in Los Angeles makes his cream-colored sport jacket a respectable choice.
-The jacket is made from raw silk, which I originally mistook for linen due to its slubbed lightweight texture.
+Don always wisely dresses for his environment, so shifting from New York City to a warm summer party in Los Angeles makes his cream-colored raw silk sport jacket a respectable choice.

 Since it’s a party, Don lets himself go crazy by not wearing a white shirt for once… instead, it’s a pale ecru.
 Otherwise, the shirt is styled exactly like his dress shirts for work with its double cuffs, front placket, breast pocket, and slim, moderately spread collar.

 Don’s slim necktie is silk with a brown silk ground.
 The tie’s light blue stripes cross R-down-L with a double dark brown “shadow” stripe above each one.
 The light blue keeps the look from being too monochromatic and evokes the bright sky and water around him.
 It’s a smart look.